-Think of it like having a buddy grab your main backpack for you in the morning and make sure it gets to your next destination safe and sound while you get on with doing what you actually came for, walking the West Highland Way.
+Think of it like having a buddy grab your main backpack for you in the morning.
+They then make sure it gets to your next destination safe and sound.
+This leaves you get on with doing what you actually came for, walking the West Highland Way.

 How Does West Highland Way Baggage Transfer Work?

-Travel-Lite run a van up and down the route each day, dropping bags off and collecting bags at accommodation along the way.
-When you think about it, it’s pretty mind boggling the organisation that must go into it, but they’ve been doing it for over 20 years now which explains why it runs so well.
+Travel-Lite run a van up and down the route each day, dropping bags off and collecting them at accommodation along the way.
+When you think about it, it’s pretty mind boggling the organisation that must go into it.
+But Travel-Lite have been providing a West Highland Way baggage transfer service for over 20 years now which explains why it runs so well.

 How Much Does West Highland Way Baggage Transfer Cost With Travel-Lite?

-Many people also only walk a part of the route or are completing the West Highland Way in stages.
-I met a lovely group of ladies in their 60s who told me that they could comfortably do about 3 days of walking in a row so were completing it in 3 goes across the year.
+Many people also only walk a part of the route, or choose to complete the West Highland Way in stages.
+I met a lovely group of ladies in their 60s who told me that they could comfortably do about 3 days of walking in a row, so were completing it in 3 goes across the year.

 How Safe is Travel-Lite’s West Highland Way Baggage Transfer Service?

-This was a big concern for us as we always carry a fair amount of expensive gear in our backpacks that we need in order to be able to work.
+Safety was a big concern for us.
+We always carry a fair amount of expensive gear in our backpacks that we need to be able to work.
 Combined, the cost of our electricals alone which includes laptops, cameras and various other stuff runs into the thousands.

 Your bags are dropped off and picked up from secure luggage storage areas they have set up with each hotel, B&B, campsite and hostel.
-Sometimes it was a locked shed, others it was a storage trailer while often it’s within the accommodation itself.
+Sometimes this is a locked shed, others it’s a storage trailer while often it’s within the accommodation itself.

 Another big factor to consider is the weather.
 I’m going to be generous here and say that the weather in Scotland is changeable.
 Because of this it can also be a challenge to keep all of your stuff dry.

-*You’re not actually supposed to put laptops in the bags which Travel-Lite carry (we assume due to insurance reasons), but honestly we felt as though they were safer with them in the van than if we took the chance of carrying them on our backs in the rain.*
+*You’re not actually supposed to put laptops in the bags which Travel-Lite carry (we assume due to insurance reasons).
+But honestly we felt as though they were safer with them in the van than if we took the chance of carrying them on our backs in the rain.

-The whole idea of a West Highland Way baggage transfer service was conceived by Gilbert McVean, the owner of Travel-Lite, so when they started in 1995 they were the only company running the service.
+The whole idea of a West Highland Way baggage transfer service was conceived by Gilbert McVean, the owner of Travel-Lite.
+When they started in 1995 they were the only company running the service.